jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 ``~/src/test/java/.../vsj1/example/treepython/TestEx9.java``
 in the project source.

-We take this opprtunity to adjust the supporting methods to simplify writing operation handlers.
+We take this opportunity to adjust the supporting methods to simplify writing operation handlers.
 Changes include: